4d/docs/docs/Notes/updates.md

 #### Behavior changes

 - Using a legacy syntax for declaring parameters (e.g. `C_TEXT($1)` or `var $1 : Text`) is now deprecated and generates warnings at code typing, syntax checking, and compilation steps.
+- Selections are now kept consistent after a some records have been deleted and others records created (see [this blog post]).

 ## 4D v20 R3